raspberrypilearning/sense-hat-pong/worksheet.md

 				y += 1
 	```

-1. Try and run the code again and see if your bat moves up and down, without crashing the program.
+1. Try and run the code again and see if your bat moves up and down without crashing the program.
 When you're happy, just close the Terminal window to kill the program.

 ## Moving a ball

-1. Just like you did with the bat, you can draw a ball using a function, but first you need to give it some properties.
+1. Just as you did with the bat, you can draw a ball using a function, but first you need to give it some properties.
 The ball needs a starting position and a speed.
 You can use lists to store these numbers.
 Write the following two lines under the `y = 4` line in your `pong.py` file.

 	```python